marrow/uri/README.rst

 If you add ``uri`` to the ``install_requires`` argument of the call to ``setup()`` in your application's ``setup.py`` file, ``uri`` will be automatically installed and made available when your own application or library is installed.
 We recommend using "less than" version numbers to ensure there are no unintentional side-effects when updating.
-Use ``uri<2.1`` to get all bugfixes for the current release, and ``uri<3.0`` to get bugfixes and feature updates while ensuring that large breaking changes are not installed.
+Use ``uri<2.1`` to get all bug fixes for the current release, and ``uri<3.0`` to get bug fixes and feature updates while ensuring that large breaking changes are not installed.

-While uri does not have any hard dependencies on any other package, it is **strongly** recommended that applications using uri in web-based applications also install the ``markupsafe`` package to provide more efficient string escaping and some additional functionality.
+While ``uri`` does not have any hard dependencies on any other package, it is **strongly** recommended that applications using ``uri`` in web-based applications also install the `MarkupSafe <https://pypi.org/project/MarkupSafe/>`__ package to provide more efficient string escaping and some additional functionality.

 Development Version